ardatan/graphql-tools/docs/source/remote-schemas.md

 ### Fetcher API

-You can also use a fetcher (like apollo-fetch or node-fetch) instead of a link.
+You can also use a fetcher (like cross-fetch) instead of a link.
 A fetcher is a function that takes one argument, an object that describes an operation:

 ```js
 type Fetcher = (operation: Operation) => Promise<ExecutionResult>;